avbento67793/Mindustry/SE202526/Management/README.md

 Each week should correspond to a sprint.
 For each sprint, please store the following information:
 - BurndownChart (spreadsheet) - chart for this sprint; the spreadsheet should identify the status per day along the week.
 - Hint: you can use the same template (excel spreadsheet) from the SE labs
 - ScrumBoard (spreadsheet/snapshots) - please consider the following status for the scrumboard: *Backlog*, *Todo*, *Doing*, *Reviewing*, *Done*); the tasks should identify who is/was responsible for doing them.
-You can use snapshots from tools like Trello or Jira, or other project management tools, if you will (as long as the required information is there).
+Please use the provided template.